 A dry cough is one that does not produce phlegm or mucus.
 Dry coughs are often temporary and rarely a cause for concern.
 However, a chronic, dry cough may be a symptom of an underlying condition, such as asthma or GERD.

-Treating the underlying cause is the best way of reducing the severity and frequency of chronic coughs, but OTC remedies may also help relieve symptoms.
+Treating the underlying cause is the best way of reducing the severity and frequency of chronic coughs.
+However, OTC remedies may also help relieve symptoms.

-People should see a doctor for dry coughs that do not get better or start bringing up blood.
+People should see a doctor for dry coughs that do not get better or if they start to cough up blood.